 - Getting the professionals in can mean higher installation fees and lower equipment fees

-- Professional installation can be better for larger homes with multiple security points that require a more complex set-up
+- Can be better for larger homes with multiple security points that require a more complex set up.

-- It’s a less expensive option as you’ll only pay for the equipment you need
+- A less expensive option as you’ll only pay for the equipment you need

 - Suitable for smaller properties with fewer security issues